 The major consists of two first year courses in the Faculty of Arts, followed by five later year courses chosen from across the fields of anthropology, archaeology, art, English, gender sexuality and culture, history, linguistics, politics and music.

-For more information on undergraduate courses in the Indigenous Australian studies major visit Study@ANU: Indigenous Australian Studies Major
+For more information on undergraduate courses in the Indigenous Australian studies major see Australian Indigenous Studies Major on Programs and Courses.

 Honours programs are offered in anthropology, archaeology, biological anthropology and development studies.
 Honours is undertaken in a Fourth Year after the completion of the three year Bachelor degree.
 A combined honours course may be arranged within the School.
 The Tall Scholarship is available for students of archaeology.

-For more information on honours visit Study@ANU: Bachelor of Arts (Honours)
+For more information on visit the CASS Honours page.